Czeladź: History

+Early history

 First historic mention of Czeladź comes from 1228, in a bill of Duke Casimir I of Opole, in which the boundaries of the village were mentioned, a public house, as well as a bridge over the Brynica.
 In 1243, the village (spelled as Celad, and already having the status of a defensive gord) was mentioned again, this time in a document of Duke Konrad I of Masovia, as it had been destroyed in 1241, during the first Mongol invasion of Poland.
 It belonged to an abbey from Staniątki, and in 1260, Prince Władysław of Opole decided to purchase the village with its parish church.
 Two years later, Czeladź was sold to an abbey from Henryków, and was granted Magdeburg rights.
 The town remained within territory of Silesian duchies, but at the same time, Czeles, as it was known, was under the jurisdiction of bishops of Kraków.

 In 1434 it became part of the Duchy of Siewierz, a property of Kraków Bishops.
 The town had a defensive wall, remains of which were discovered in 2006, and a town hall, where on March 9, 1589, the agreement between Poles and Austrians was signed, ending the War of the Polish Succession.
 Czeladź suffered much damage inflicted by the Swedes in the Deluge (1655–60).

+Late modern period

 In 1790, the Duchy of Siewierz was incorporated directly into the Polish–Lithuanian Commonwealth, and King Stanisław August Poniatowski made Czeladź a free city.
 After the Partitions of Poland, Czeladź since 1815 belonged to the Russian-controlled Congress Poland, and was located on the border with Kingdom of Prussia's province of Silesia.
 During the January Uprising, in February 1863, Czeladź was briefly captured by Polish insurgents after their victory in the Battle of Sosnowiec nearby.

 Since the 1860s, the town began to turn into an industrial center.
 Two coal mines were opened – Czeladź (1870), and Saturn (1880).
 Workers' settlements were built, and the dynamic growth was not stopped by World War I, when Czeladź was occupied by the German Empire.
 In 1915, a power plant was opened, and Czeladź became a magnet for farmers from overpopulated Lesser Poland's villages, who came here in search of work.
 Tenement houses replaced wooden huts, streets were paved and parks opened.
-Mining emerged as an engine of town's development, and in the Polish People's Republic, Czeladź kept its industrial position.
-Coal resources, however, became depleted and mines, starting in the 1960s, would make their workers redundant.
-Since the notion of unemployment did not officially exist in a Communist country, new companies were opened for the dismissed miners – Transport Company Transbud (1969), Energy Company Energopol (1970), and Window Manufacturer Erg (1971).
+Mining emerged as an engine of town's development.

+After World War I, Poland regained independence and control of the town.
+In the 1921 census, 99.1% of the population declared Polish nationality and 0.6% declared Jewish nationality.